Chorus/DynamicsDocs/docs/Scheduling/EncounterValdations.md

 ## Rerun Validation

-To rerun validation, open the encounter service you'd like to revalidate, and click "Rerun Validation."
+To rerun validation, open the encounter service you'd like to revalidate, and click 'Rerun Validation.'
 Refresh the record to see the updated validation status.

 To rerun validation on multiple records:

 1. Go to an encounter services view.
 2. Select the encounter services you'd like to revalidate.
-3. Click "Edit".
+3. Click 'Edit'.
 4. Navigate to the "Header" tab on the form.
 5. Choose "Pending" as the validation status.
 Save the changes and the selected records will be revalidated.